Yoga Orchid has gone online!

 Book your classes here:

-Yoga Orchid runs three 90 minute Yoga classes every week in various locations in the Purley area.
+Regina teaches authentic ‘pure’ Yoga classes every week online and in various locations in the Purley area.
 Due to Regi’s extensive experience these classes are suitable for people of all levels – from beginner through enthusiast to expert.

-The classes incorporate both Yin and Yang yoga and Regi teaches with warmth, enthusiasm and clarity.
+The classes incorporate both Yin and Yang Yoga, Meditations, Yoga Nidra and Mindfulness.
+Regina teaches with warmth, enthusiasm and clarity.
 Yin yoga is a slow-paced style of yoga where sequences of deep floor poses or asanas are held for longer periods of time.
 It relaxes, restores and rejuvenates.
 Yin yoga is also an essential complement to more active styles of yoga, sport and fitness and offers the opportunity to develop our thoughtful nature.
 Yang yoga is a more active practice incorporating a continuous flowing sequence of poses that strengthens the muscles, maintains core stability, improves flexibility and agility and enhances creativity and active energy.

 Top tips for attending a Yoga class